 Kirsten Stoebenau

-Dr. Stoebenau is a social and behavioral scientist with expertise in the social determinants of women’s sexual and reproductive health in sub-Saharan Africa.
-In her work, Dr. Stoebenau draws on social theory and mixed-method approaches to examine how gender inequality and social and economic stratification influence relationships and families, and therefore, carry consequences for HIV risk, adolescent fertility and child wellbeing.
+Dr. Stoebenau is a social and behavioral scientist with expertise in the social determinants of women’s sexual and reproductive health in sub-Saharan Africa; and HIV prevention and treatment initiatives.
+In her work, Dr. Stoebenau draws on social theory and mixed-method approaches to examine how gender inequality and social and economic stratification influence relationships and families, and therefore, carry consequences for HIV risk and prevention, adolescent fertility, and child wellbeing.

 Departments/Units